daviddias99/projects/README.md

 ### 2. Sciencemeter

-This project is currently under development for the Departement of Informatics at FEUP, under the guidance of professor [Rui Maranhão (PhD)](https://ruimaranhao.com/) and [André Restivo (PhD)](https://scholar.google.pt/citations?user=ciMn0XgAAAAJ&hl=en).
+This project is currently under development for the Departement of Informatics at FEUP, under the guidance of professor [André Restivo (PhD)](https://scholar.google.pt/citations?user=ciMn0XgAAAAJ&hl=en) and [Rui Maranhão (PhD)](https://ruimaranhao.com/).
 The Sciencemeter platform is used to aggregate metrics from different sources, regarding scientific productions by the Department's researchers.

-Since I'm the sole developer of the project I am being given full liberty in it's achitecture and design, which is giving me the chance of working on these skills.
+Since I was the sole developer of the project I was being given full liberty in it's achitecture and design, which gave me the chance to work on these skills.

+**Not open source**

+### 3. SIMoT

+SIMoT is a low-fidelity IoT simulator developed by [Tiago Fragoso](https://github.com/tiagofragoso) in order to evaluate different centralized device orchestration techniques.
+The simulator allowed the author to improve orchestration techniques purposed by Silva et al. for its [extension of the Node-RED framework](https://dl.acm.org/doi/10.1145/3448891.3448938).

+For my Master's thesis, I took advantage of this simulator by extending it to support decentralized orchestration using the Consensus-based Bundle Algorithm (CBBA).
+As such, I contributed to it by converting it to Typescript and performing a general code refactor to improve its extensibility.

 **Repository not available**